Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - gaussian
 - sigmoidal

-This is very useful because often the input variables are not linearly related to the target but there can be more complex relationships and all of these cann be modeled using linear models.
+This is very useful because often the input variables are not linearly related to the target but there can be more complex relationships and all of these can be modeled using linear models.

 Different approaches to supervised learning:
 - statistical